 With AI, if I select profiles from the first search, it will learn and then continue to yield that same type of profile and candidate time and time again.
 In this mode, groups of people can be systematically eliminated.
 If certain groups are not included in the data sets that AI is taking into consideration, in the long run, problems or challenges that are outside of the data set may not be able to be solved for at all.

 History bears this out in the pre-AI world in architecture for public housing.
 Cities took idealized designs from Europe and set them next to freeways and other less desirable locations, with little to no public or green space.
 Over time, that adverse physical environment had an impact on how people grew and developed as human beings.
 Although that environment gave birth to hip-hop culture, many other negatives far outweighed the positives.
 Imagine an AI world making largely autonomous decisions about space planning and architecture.
 Who ensures the system is thinking about available space and light so that people aren’t living in shadows and without parks?

 A lot of the burden for ensuring diversity will fall to the businesses that are building the AI systems.

 The Need for Diverse Creators of AI

 Nothing compares to having a place at the table, influencing changes that will shape the future.
-When it comes to AI, including a wider range of decision makers will require hand-in-hand cooperation among businesses, schools, government agencies, and other institutions.
+When it comes to ensuring diversity in AI, including a wider range of decision makers will require hand-in-hand cooperation among businesses, schools, government agencies, and other institutions.